dpwiese/php-ftp-chartjs/README.md

 # PHP FTP ChartJS

-This repo contains source code for a small project: create quasi-realtime charts on a Wordpress site from data periodically uploaded to an FTP server.
+This repo contains source code for a small project: **create quasi-realtime charts on a Wordpress site from data periodically uploaded to an FTP server**.

 ## Introduction

 The most convenient approach would have been connecting to the FTP server from the browser to access, parse, and plot the data.
 This would've created issues doing this securely without exposing the FTP credentials, and would have created performance limitations if there was a lot of data that needed to be parsed.
-Regardless, it seems browsers are dropping support for FTP anyway as described in the Chrome Platform Status [Feature: Deprecate FTP support (deprecated)](https://www.chromestatus.com/feature/6246151319715840) page, on the Bugzilla ticket [Remove FTP support](https://bugzilla.mozilla.org/show_bug.cgi?id=1574475), as well as in the Mozilla Blog [What to expect for the upcoming deprecation of FTP in Firefox](https://blog.mozilla.org/addons/2020/04/13/what-to-expect-for-the-upcoming-deprecation-of-ftp-in-firefox/).
+Regardless, it seems browsers are dropping or have dropped support for FTP anyway as described in the Chrome Platform Status [Feature: Deprecate FTP support (deprecated)](https://www.chromestatus.com/feature/6246151319715840) page, on the Bugzilla ticket [Remove FTP support](https://bugzilla.mozilla.org/show_bug.cgi?id=1574475), as well as in the Mozilla Blog [What to expect for the upcoming deprecation of FTP in Firefox](https://blog.mozilla.org/addons/2020/04/13/what-to-expect-for-the-upcoming-deprecation-of-ftp-in-firefox/).
 Now, browsers like Safari 14 and Chrome 87 both launch the built-in file manager when attempting to access an FTP server.

 It seems [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) used to be a potential option, as described in the [2014 documentation](https://web.archive.org/web/20141205110759/https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest):